blockext/blockext/doc/tutorial.rst

 Tutorial
 ========

-    WARNING: this documentation is a work-in-progress.
-Apologies.
+    WARNING: this documentation is a work-in-progress, as is the library.
+So this document is incomplete and things will change.
+Sorry!

 This tutorial shows you how to write extensions that are compatible with both `Scratch 2.0`_ and `Snap!`_.